 You can find out about what rooms are like, who lives on campus, and the culture of residence life on our living in residence page.

 You can submit an application to residence at any time.

-Once you are admitted to King’s, please submit your residence application along with the following fees/deposits so that your residence application can be processed:
+Once you are admitted to King’s, please submit your residence application along with the following fees/deposits so that we can process your application:

 Please note: The admission deposit, residence application fee, and residence confirmation deposit are non-refundable.